senzing-garage/senzinggo/README.md

 2. Check for the latest versions of Docker images utilized
 3. Pull the required Docker images (if not already locally available)
 4. Run the Docker images and instantiate running containers for the previously described assets
-5. Print URL information for each of the services hosted by the Docker containers
+5. Print URL information for each of the services provided by the Docker containers

 ```
 -> ./SenzingGo.py